Find Affordable College Courses

 Concentrations Within Computer & Information Sciences

-Computer & Information Sciences majors may want to concentrate their studies in one of these areas.
+The following computer & information sciences concentations are available at The University of Alabama.
 The completion numbers here include all graduates who receive any type of degree in this field from The University of Alabama.
 Some of these focus areas may not be available for your degree level.

 Concentration Annual Degrees Awarded